Can you Prevent a Groin Hernia?

 Hernias are common.

-Natural wear and tear can make these canals bigger so hernias more likely to occur.
+Natural wear and tear can make these canals/natural anatomical weaknesses bigger so hernias more likely to occur.
 This occurs naturally with age.
 The lower abdomen also provides support to the abdominal contents.
-The more fatty tissue there is in the abdomen the more support is needed, so they can be more common in obese patients.
+The more fatty tissue there is in the abdomen the more support is needed, so they are more common in obese patients.

 Smoking weakens connective tissue that provides strength.
-Smoking and being overweight are not usually thought of as causing hernias but they are linked to the failure of hernia repair and hernia recurrence, especially umbilical hernias that occur around the belly button.
+Smoking, being overweight (BMI >25) and ageing not only increase the risk of developing hernias but they are linked to the failure of hernia repair causing hernia recurrence, especially umbilical hernias that occur around the belly button.

-Not smoking and weighing a normal weight (BMI<25) might reduce the risk of forming these.
-Exercise and muscle conditioning might also help prevent them from happening in a small minority.
+Not smoking and weighing a normal weight (BMI<25) reduce the risk of forming hernias.
+Exercise and muscle conditioning will also help reduce the risk of hernias occurring and reduce the risk of recurrence after repair if advice is followed.

 If you are concerned about your hernia, do not hesitate to have it checked by a specialist.